 PLYMOUTH TRIATHLON CLUB

-NEW Section – meet the Committee Member
+Meet the Committee Member

 After a request to see who the committee and coaches are, we are running a series of meet the team, somehow I got chosen first!
 The updates are posted on the Facebook pages (members only and open), they will also be posted here, so here goes! p.s.
 I don’t know about the expert bit!!!